Slow Cooker Chicken and Biscuits

 - Place a Dutch oven or large pan with high sides over medium heat.
 Add 4 Tbsp butter.
 When butter melts, add onion and saute until tender, 6 to 7 minutes.

-- Slowly pour in 4 cups stock, whisking as you add the stock.
+- Slowly pour in 3 cups stock, whisking as you add the stock.
 Bring to a simmer, scraping up any dried bits on the bottom of the pan.
-Simmer until mixture thickens slightly, 3 to 4 minutes.
+Simmer until mixture turns slightly golden and gets very thick, 8 to 10 minutes.
+It should resemble a thick gravy.
 (See notes below if you want to freeze this meal.)

 - Transfer contents of the pan to the bowl of a slow cooker.

-- Add 3 cups chicken stock, chicken thighs, carrots, celery, and bay leaves.
+- Add the remaining 3 cups chicken stock, chicken thighs, carrots, celery, and bay leaves.

 - Cook on low until chicken is tender, 4 to 5 hours.
 (At this point the stew can hold on the warm setting for up to 2 hours.
 Note: If your stew was not fully defrosted before it was added to the slow cooker, be sure to check that the chicken has cooked all the way through before serving.)